KarlEilebrecht/patterns-kompakt-code/src/test/java/de/calamanari/pk/drhe/README.md

 The NIST test suite among others focusses on unexpected regularities (patterns).
 By applying the same imperfect transformation multiple times you increase the likelihood of *amplifying* an unwanted pattern hidden in your approach.

 If you want to apply your recipe in multiple *rounds*, you must ensure that every subsequent run clearly differs from the previous one (either algorithmic or through parameters), like $f'(input) = g(f(input))$ or $f'(input) = f(f(input, X), Y)$.

+### Performance

+I have not further investigated the runtime of my implementations.
+However, it should be obvious that we will not break any speed records. :wink: